 It will take you as long as you want it to take.
 Hence, the picture of the piece of string.
 Just how long is it?

 I have been tracing my family tree for about 8 years or so, while some people have been doing it for 20 years or more.

 Where Are Those Genealogy Records?

-But as I mentioned just before please make sure you cross-check the details before you add them to your tree.
+But as I mentioned just before please make sure you cross-check the details before adding them to your tree.